vfarcic/devops26/manuscript/17-progressive-delivery.md

     --batch-mode
 ```

-After a while, the promotion will end and the new (green) release will be running in production.
+After a while, the promotion will end, and the new (green) release will be running in production.
 All that's left, if you're running serverless Jenkins X, is to confirm that by watching the activities associated with the production repository.

 W> Please execute the command that follows only if you are using **serverless Jenkins X**.